 Then don’t.
 But see my guide above as to whether you need to understand it.

-No. Despite the name, it’s not a service mesh.
+No. Despite the name, and the talented engineers behind it, it’s not a service mesh.
 (Marketing is fun, right?)

 Please share this link with all your friends so that they can see just how much it sucks / I suck.